kaogeek/line-fact-check/README.md

 # Contributing without Nix

-However, most of our devs don't have Nix installed locally.
-But most have Docker.

-To hack around this, the official NixOS image `nixos/nix` is actually very handy.
 We can run the NixOS container and use it to try to interact with Nix:

 ```sh